sandroalvoz/in-our-minds-godot/README.md

 - Gameplay development
 - Audio and Sound effects
 - User Interface
+- Game localization
 - Bugs and Issues

-The different tasks and developments available are in the **Issues** section of the repository.
+The different tasks and developments available are in the [**Issues**](https://github.com/DakkuaDev/in-our-minds-godot/issues) section of the repository.

 ## Screenshots